tamilselvanarjun/auto-ed/docs/mod1.rst

 .. image::
         hEffect.png

 In the above, we see that the accuracy of the derivative calculation is highly dependent on our choice of h.
-When we choose h to large, the numerical approximation is no longer accurate, but for h too small, we begin to see round off errors from limitations in machine precision.
+When we choose h too large, the numerical approximation is no longer accurate, but for h too small, we begin to see round off errors from limitations in machine precision.

 See Exercise 1 for another example motivating the use of automatic differentiation.